Great Personal Development Goals To Set For Yourself – And How To Achieve Them

 2. Give 10% more

-Soulsby recommends another interesting daily goal that can transform your life: Giving 10% more of yourself in everything you do, whether you’re asked to deliver a presentation at work and add an executive summary to it or even simply being fully present during a video meeting.
+Soulsby recommends another interesting daily goal that can transform your life: Giving 10% more of yourself in everything you do, whether you’re asked to deliver a presentation at work and add an executive summary to it or even simply create a captivating video with the help of the best AI video generators, can make a significant difference in your outcomes.

 “You don’t need to go overboard.
 10% is plenty.
 Doing 200% of what was asked won’t get you promoted, it will keep you stuck.
 Why would anyone pay two people when one person can do the work by themselves?
 So, aim to do 10% more and then stop.
 When this is a habit, you will be the first person in line for all the best opportunities,” she says.